GANEFO: Sports and politics at GANEFO

 Indonesia established GANEFO in the aftermath of IOC censure for the politically charged fourth edition of Asian Games in 1962 in Jakarta which Indonesia hosted and for which Taiwan and Israel were refused entry cards.
 This ran against the doctrine of the International Olympic Committee, which strove to separate politics from sport.
 The IOC's eventual reaction was to suspend Indonesia indefinitely from the IOC.
 Indonesia had “thrown down a challenge to all international amateur sports organizations, which cannot very well be ignored,” in the words of IOC president Avery Brundage.
 This was the first time the IOC suspended one of its members, although Indonesia was readmitted in time for the 1964 Summer Olympics in Tokyo.

 Indonesian president Sukarno responded that the IOC was itself political because it did not have the People's Republic of China or North Vietnam as members; the IOC was simply "a tool of the imperialists and colonialists."

 In his words: “The International Olympic Games have proved to be openly an imperialistic tool… Now let’s frankly say, sports have something to do with politics.
 Indonesia proposes now to mix sports with politics, and let us now establish the Games of the New Emerging Forces, the GANEFO… against the Old Established Order.”
 GANEFO itself would make it clear in its constitution that politics and sport were intertwined.
+The event was inspired by the anti-Western, anti-colonial movement and the ideas of the 1955 Bandung Conference.

 Ten countries (Cambodia, China, Guinea, Indonesia, Iraq, Mali, Pakistan, Vietnam, and the USSR) announced plans to form GANEFO in April 1963, and another 36 signed on as members in November 1963.
-Despite its doctrine of separating sports and politics, the IOC nevertheless decreed that the athletes attending GANEFO would be ineligible to participate in the Olympic Games.
+Despite its doctrine of "separating sports and politics", the IOC nevertheless decreed that the athletes attending GANEFO would be ineligible to participate in the Olympic Games.

 Sukarno would later form, with Chinese support, a Conference of New Emerging Forces, or CONEFO (Conference of New Emerging Forces).